Ayr: Culture and community

-Ayr is home to the Gaiety Theatre.
-Built in 1902, reconstructed after a fire in 1904, its façade remodelled in 1935, and further reinstated after a fire in 1955.
+Ayr is home to the Gaiety Theatre, built in 1902.
+The theatre was reconstructed following a fire in 1904, with its façade remodelled in 1935, and further reinstated after a fire in 1955.
 In 1995, an annexe was constructed, including a new café, box office, dressing rooms and studio space.
 After a faltering start, which saw several years as a cinema after WWI, the theatre was bought by Ben Popplewell, from Bradford, who already had a track record of success running the Pavilion theatre on Ayr seafront.
 For fifty years the Popplewell family ran the theatre – latterly as part of the Glasgow Pavilion business.